 Originally PyTopo was written to use data from National Geographic's commercial Topo! data CDs.
 Since then, it has expanded to use OpenStreetMap tiles as well as several other tile open sources.
 (Not Google Maps, since Google's terms of service doesn't permit other programs to use their tiles.)

-There's an older experimental MeeGo package for anyone interested in trying it, and I'd be interested to know if it works on other RPM platforms as well: PyTopo-1.0-1-beta1.noarch.rpm.
+There's a really old experimental MeeGo package for anyone interested in trying it, and I'd be interested to know if it works on other RPM platforms as well: PyTopo-1.0-1-beta1.noarch.rpm.

 The first time you run pytopo, it will create a configuration file, typically ~/.config/pytopo/pytopo.sites (if it can't create that it will fall back to ~/.pytopo instead).